Scrum prescribes one person in the role of Product Owner (PO). Not multiple people, not a committee, just one person:

 Many POs bring unclear responsibility and ownership.
 One PO means that one person is accountable for the ROI on the product under development.
 With multiple Product Owners, accountability, responsibility and ownership are oblique.
 Management has a tough job in getting a grip on Product development.
 Multiple PO’s stimulates part-time jobs, by adding the PO-work to someone’s existing workload.
 This introduces a conflict of interest.
 With multiple people working part-time on one product the situation does not get any better.
 Volunteers come to the rescue, thinking “if nobody takes care of this, I will” and change backlog item priority, add items or even create their own backlog, creating more complexity.
 In such cases, I suggest restoring transparency by merging the additional backlogs into one single Product Backlog.

 If your PO cannot handle the work involved managing the product:

 - Being a PO is a difficult job and not everybody can do it.
-Hire someone else, or maybe you can fix it by sending the PO to a proper training.
+Hire someone else, or maybe you can fix it by sending the PO to proper training.

-- Reduce the number of features (user stories) in the backlog, they are probably too detailed.
-Aggregate specs to a low number (3 to 5 stories per team per sprint) to experiment with.
+- Reduce the number of features (user stories) in the backlog, they PBI's are probably too detailed.
+Aggregate specs to a very low number (3 to 5 stories per team per sprint) to experiment with.